 Dazzling, fiery hot and electric.
 Did we just describe your love journey with your partner?
-Pink and red spinel are the perfect stone for an exciting, lively engagement ring.
+Red and pink spinel are the perfect stone for an exciting, lively engagement ring.
 In some cases, the pink tone can be described as almost neon.
 This gem gets its vibrant colour from chromium, the same chemical that gives ruby its red colour.
 One of the most famous examples is the so-called “Black Prince’s ruby”, set into the Imperial State Crown of England and displayed in the Tower of London.
 Thought to be a ruby for centuries, the gem was analyzed in recent years and found to be, in fact, a red spinel.
 Edward, Prince of Wales, the “Black Prince”, received the stone in 1367 as payment for his aid to put down a revolt against the King of Spain.
 “The Black Prince’s Ruby” outlasted them all, surviving fires, attempted theft, and World War II bombing raids.
 With all this history, it seems as though spinel may be a good luck charm.

 The ferocity of this colour allows room for additional statement colours for an even more fun and vibrant look.
 Paired with a black gemstone, such as black spinel, black diamond or onyx, this stone reaches a new level of feminine style.
 Pink spinel suits a setting in any gold colour, with the rose or yellow gold accentuating its warm hues.
 The best quality pink spinels are sourced from Tanzania, Africa.
 Vivid, clear and sparkling red spinels are a wonderful alternative to the often milky and included ruby.
 With a Mohs scale rating of 8, this stone is durable enough to be worn every day.
 Paired with a well considered setting, a spinel ring would be a wonderful piece to be appreciated by generations to come.

 There are so many wonderful options for your bespoke engagement ring, from diamonds to coloured gemstones, that it can be tricky to know who to trust and how to make the right choices for your engagement ring, this most significant of jewels.
 We are happy to talk through the many different options of diamonds, gems and settings, to ensure you get the best value for money and the best design you will cherish for the rest of your life.
-To arrange an obligation-free design consultation, drop us a line or call us on 02 9221 1900.
+To arrange a complimentary design consultation, drop us a line or call us on 02 9221 1900.

 Comments will be approved before showing up.